JuliaSmoothOptimizers/LDLFactorizations.jl/docs/src/tutorial.md

 b = rand(n)
 ```

-We solve the system `A x = b` using LDLFactorizations.jl :
+We solve the system `A x = b` using LDLFactorizations.jl:

 ```julia
 using LDLFactorizations, LinearAlgebra